-Step 1: Connect the bootable media to the computer to be restored.
+Step 1.
+Connect the bootable media to the computer to be restored.
 Start your computer and press a specific key (usually Del or F2) to boot into BIOS.
-Press Shit++ to Switch the bootable media as the first boot option.
+Press "+" to switch the bootable media as the first boot option.
 It will directly boot into the intuitive interface of AOMEI Backupper.

 If you want to restore system to another computer or to other location, you should tick “Universal Restore” (paid function) to ensure system bootable after recovery.